huynguy-db/arcion-docs/content/docs/source-setup/Db2/Db2_native_luw.md

 ## I. Check Permissions

-1. The user should have read access on all the databases, schemas and tables to be replicated.
+1. The user should have read access on all the databases, schemas, and tables to be replicated.

-2. The user should have read access to following system tables/views:
+2. The user should have read access to following system tables and views:

     a. `SYSIBM.SYSTABLES`